estnltk/syntax_experiments/workflows/002_verb_negations/table_descriptions/neg_patterns/neg_patterns.md

 ## Additional information

-- Word forms represented are various *olema*-verb negated forms starting with a prefix *pol-*, word *ei* and different forms of word *ära*.
+- Word forms represented in resulting patterns are various *olema*-verb negated forms starting with a prefix *pol-*, word *ei* and different forms of word *ära*.